hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

     N/A
 ```

+The extra section is gone, and even the parameter is gone.

 Simple?
 Yes.
-The basic dynamic operator `.if_()` is one of the most used in DynamicSQL.
+The basic dynamic operator `.if_()` is one of the most used in DynamicSQL and can be quite powerfull to add dynamic logic to queries.

-How's the test expression `!empty dept` in the "if" operator evaluated to true or false?
+But now, how's the test expression `!empty dept` in the *if* operator evaluated to true or false?
 That's [Apache JEXL](https://commons.apache.org/proper/commons-jexl/) in action.
-See the JEXL documentation for the full syntax of the expressions.
+See the JEXL's documentation for the full syntax of the expressions.

-Now, when it comes to operators, this is the full list of dynamic operators implemented in DynamicSQL:
+The full list of dynamic operators implemented in DynamicSQL is:

 | Operator | Description |
 | -- | -- |